 Repeating a Nursing Course

 Nursing students who receive a grade of C+ or below in any nursing (NUR) course must repeat that course.
 A minimum grade of B in the repeated course is required to remain in the program.
-Nursing students who have already repeated one NUR course must receive a B or above in all future NUR courses.
-Failure to do so will result in automatic dismissal from the LPN to B.S.N. program.
+A maximum of one NUR course may be repeated once throughout the LPN to B.S.N. program.

 Students who earn a second failing grade in a NUR course, whether in the course they are repeating or in a different course, will be automatically dismissed from the LPN to B.S.N. program.